cs61/cs61-f18-psets/pset4/README-OS.md

 Troubleshooting
 ---------------

 The OS runs using the QEMU full-system emulator.
-On CS50 Appliance, our makefiles will install QEMU for you.
-On your own Linux machine, you will need to install QEMU yourself.
-On Ubuntu-based hosts, run `sudo apt-get install qemu`.
-On Fedora-based hosts, run `sudo yum install qemu-system-x86`.
+Our makefiles may install QEMU for you.
+On your own Linux machine, you will need to install QEMU yourself, using a command such as (on Ubuntu) `sudo apt install qemu-system-x86`.

 If Control-C doesn't work on your QEMU, make sure you are using an actual Control key.
-On some machines QEMU ignores key remappings (such as swapping Control and Caps Lock).
+On some machines QEMU ignores key remappings (such as swapped Control and Caps Lock).

 If Control-C still doesn't work on your QEMU, forcibly close it by running `make kill`.